mkschreder/node-php/README.md

 Dependencies
 ------------

+# php-cgi

-* php-cgi - you need to have the interpreter installed in order to use this extension
+* You need to have the interpreter installed in the system in order to use this extension.
+* Alternatively, You can specify the full path of locally available/uninstalled php-cgi path in order to use this extension.
+If not custom path not specified in express, it tries to find the system installed php-cgi executable.
+If still unavailable it errors out.

 License
 -------